oap-project/gazelle_plugin/README.md

 OAP - Optimized Analytics Package (previously known as Spinach) is designed to accelerate Ad-hoc query.
 OAP defines a new parquet-like columnar storage data format and offering a fine-grained hierarchical cache mechanism in the unit of “Fiber” in memory.
 What’s more, OAP has extended the Spark SQL DDL to allow user to define the customized indices based on relation.
 ## Building
 By defaut, it builds for Spark 2.1.0.
-To specify the Spark version, please use profile spark-2.1 or spark-2.2.
+To specify the Spark version, please use profile spark-2.1 , spark-2.2 or spark-2.3.
 ```
+mvn clean -q -Ppersistent-memory -DskipTests package
-mvn -DskipTests package
+mvn clean -q -Pspark-2.2 -Ppersistent-memory -DskipTests package
-mvn -DskipTests -Pspark-2.2 package
+mvn clean -q -Pspark-2.3 -Ppersistent-memory -DskipTests package
 ```
 ## Prerequisites
-You should have [Apache Spark](http://spark.apache.org/) of version 2.1.0 or 2.2.0 installed in your cluster.
+You should have [Apache Spark](http://spark.apache.org/) of version 2.1.0, 2.2.0 or 2.3.0 installed in your cluster.
 Refer to Apache Spark's [documents](http://spark.apache.org/docs/2.1.0/) for details.
 ## Use OAP with Spark
-1. Build OAP, `mvn -DskipTests package` and find `oap-<version>.jar` in `target/`
+1. Build OAP find `oap-<version>-with-<spark-version>.jar` in `target/`
-2. Deploy `oap-<version>.jar` to master machine.
+2. Deploy `oap-<version>-with-<spark-version>.jar` to master machine.
 3. Put below configurations to _$SPARK_HOME/conf/spark-defaults.conf_
 ```
-spark.files                         file:///path/to/oap-dir/oap-<version>.jar
+spark.files                         file:///path/to/oap-dir/oap-<version>-with-<spark-version>.jar
-spark.executor.extraClassPath       ./oap-<version>.jar
+spark.executor.extraClassPath       ./oap-<version>-with-<spark-version>.jar
-spark.driver.extraClassPath         /path/to/oap-dir/oap-<version>.jar
+spark.driver.extraClassPath         /path/to/oap-dir/oap-<version>-with-<spark-version>.jar
 spark.memory.offHeap.enabled        true
 spark.memory.offHeap.size           20g
 ```
 4. Run spark by `bin/spark-sql`, `bin/spark-shell`, `sbin/start-thriftserver` or `bin/pyspark` and try our examples

 **NOTE**: 1.
-For spark standalone mode, you have to put `oap-<version>.jar` to both driver and executor since `spark.files` is not working.
+For spark standalone mode, you have to put `oap-<version>-with-<spark-version>.jar` to both driver and executor since `spark.files` is not working.
 Also don't forget to update `extraClassPath`.
           2. For yarn mode, we need to config all spark.driver.memory, spark.memory.offHeap.size and spark.yarn.executor.memoryOverhead (should be close to offHeap.size) to enable fiber cache.
           3. The comprehensive guidence and example of OAP configuration can be referred @https://github.com/Intel-bigdata/OAP/wiki/OAP-User-guide.
 Briefly speaking, the recommanded configuration is one executor per one node with fully memory/computation capability.